sdc/moodle-local_leapwebservices/readme.md

 ### `get_user_courses`

-* Pass: a user's username
+* Pass: a user's username.
-* Returns: a list of courses the user is enrolled on
+* Returns: a list of courses the user is enrolled on:
     * id - the course id
     * shortname - the course's short name
     * fullname - the course's full name